By John M. Grimsrud

 Glancing in my rearview mirror I saw that hauntingly beautiful Mayan princess transformed as she “shot me the bird” with both hands while sour facedly sticking out her tongue.
 Beauty is only skin deep!

-Well, over the past quarter of a century we have seen little two tope Tulum transform from a nearly dead jungle settlement that wasn’t even a wide place in the road to a bustling boom town.
+Over the past quarter of a century we have seen little two tope Tulum transformed.
+It has gone from a nearly dead jungle settlement that wasn’t even a wide place in the road to a bustling boom town with supermarkets, super subdivisions, traffic lights and service roads.

 Land grabbing flimflammers and unscripted developers exploited labor at slave wages and didn’t hesitate to capitalize.